olajohn-ajiboye/blog/content/post/most-of-the-es6-you-need-get-started-really-well-with-react.md

 * **Creating and Exporting Modules**

 The module you are exporting could be any reusable block of code.
-It could be a simple variable, a function , a react component, a third party module you modified etc. Let's create simple modules and understand how we can export them.
+It could be a simple variable, a function , a react component, a third party module you modified etc. Let's create simple modules and understand how we can export them.ES6 provides two ways to export a module from a file: named export and default export.

-Let's create 2 modules one variable and one function.
-Let's create a module in a file named ``myModule.js``
+Let's create some modules in a file named ``myModules.js``

-> ***ignore the implementation details if you are not sure how the code works.
+> *ignore the implementation details if you are not sure how the code works.
 This is one major point of using third party modules.
 The implementation or how it works is less important.
-Just know what it does and how to use it.***
+Just know what it does and how to use it.*
 {{< highlight jsm "linenostart=1" >}}
-// myModule.js
+// myModules.js
-const myModuleConstant = "I am just a simple const variable"
+const myModulesConstant = "I am just a simple const variable"

 // this function takes an array and add all the numbers const addNumberInArray = (array) => array.reduce((a, b) => a + b);